Algebraic elliptic cohomology and flops II: $SL$-cobordism: Modules over the motivic Steenrod algebra

-\end{lemma} \Omit{ \begin{proof} Write down the idea of the proof here. \end{proof}} We now compute the right hand of the isomorphism in Lemma \ref{lem:ext_iso}.
-By Lemma~\ref{lem:steen_generators}, $\{Q_r\}_{r\geq 0}$ are anti-commutative.
-Therefore, $B$ is an exterior algebra over $\Z/l[\rho]$ on $\{Q_r\}$.
-Let $V$ be the $\Z/l$-vector space spanned by $\{Q_r\}_{r\geq 0}$.
-We have the following Koszul resolution of $\Z/l[\rho]$ by free $B$-modules:
+We now compute the right hand of the isomorphism in Lemma \ref{lem:ext_iso}.
+By Lemma~\ref{lem:steen_generators}, $B$ is an exterior algebra over $\Z/l$ on $\{Q_r\}$.
+Let $V$ be the $\Z/l$-vector space spanned by $\{Q_r\}$.
+We have the following Koszul resolution of $\Z/l$ by free bi-graded $B$-modules: